ArcAwe/hazc/README.md

 - commands?
 Returns a semicolon-delimitated string of commands, e.g. ```version?;commands?;status?;shutdown!;set-lights:bool```
 - status?
 Returns a list of all configs and possibly other status values: ```lights,TRUE;current_temp,30.3;temp_unit,c```
 - shutdown!
 Returns a 'goodbye!' and removes the service from zeroconf then powers down
 - set-[some config]:[some value] The master will determine what configs are available via the commands? command and response.
 Obviously, the value sent to the device must be of the type previously announced.
-Returns TRUE on success.
+Return a String on success.

 ##### Parameters
 After being set first [explanation needed] they are sent following the command.
 They can only be sent one at a time.
 And they are always sent as strings and then interpreted by the master as according to the type of parameter.
 This is optional.